-Symbol Meaning Symbol Meaning, P (mostly KS2) (usually KS1) There is a punctuation error on this line.
+Symbol Meaning Symbol Meaning P (mostly KS2) (predominantly KS1) There is a punctuation error on this line.
 You might need to add a full stop, comma, exclamation mark or a question mark.
 VF I have spoken to you about this work and given you verbal feedback.
 G There is a grammar error on this line.
 You will need to read your work and improve this sentence as it doesn't make sense.
-You have completed independent work today.
+I You have completed independent work today.
 SP x 3 You have a spelling mistake on this line.
 You will need to correct this error.
+Up to 5 spelling can be identified, per page, but it shouldn't be disheartening for pupils.
+In Foundation subjects, this will also include key vocabulary.
 S You have worked with support today.
 Next to this may be written 'Guided Write' etc. if it has been support because it was a guided group activity.
-A PA Learning objective achieved.
-Learning objective partially achieved (write at end of objective) С Correction to be completed. - next to dot Learning objective NOT achieved
+A PA - next to dot Learning objective achieved.
+Learning objective partially achieved (write at end of objective) Learning objective NOT achieved С Correction to be completed.
+INC Incidental write